zplab/protocols/Camera Sensor Dimensions.md

 | 63×     | 0.7×      | 0.147 µm|
 | 63×     | 1×        | 0.103 µm|

 **Note: these figures are theoretical, assuming perfect optics and exactly 6.5 µm pixels.
-Actual measurements be verified with the lab's micrometer slide before any sensitive calculations are made.**
+Pixel sizes should be verified with the lab's micrometer slide before sensitive calculations are made.**

 ## Maximum image field sizes
-With the 1× optocoupler and the Zyla 5.5, a circle of diameter ~1860 pixels can be viewed without vignetting.
+Using the 1× optocoupler with the Zyla 5.5, a circle of diameter ~1860 pixels can be viewed without vignetting.
 With the 0.7× optocoupler, a circle ~1760 pixels in diameter is the maximum that will fit.

 The unobstructed diameter for a given magnification can be calculated easily.
 For example, given a 5× objective and the 1× optocoupler with its 1860 pixel field of view:
 ```